 The goats at Gothberg Farms always have access to the farm’s pastures.
 The farm produces all the grass hay they need, totally herbicide and pesticide free, plus Washington-grown alfalfa and a special custom grain mix that ensures Gothberg Farms’ goats have a great life and produce the healthiest, highest quality milk.
 Rhonda’s 30+ years of professional practice as an RN comes in handy with the goats and preventative health care is the focus of their operation.
 Antibiotics are rarely used and only to save an animal’s life, and the goats are never given hormones of any kind.
 The LaMancha breed was chosen for its exceptional milk quality with excellent fat and protein content.

 Gothberg Farms farmstead goat cheeses are available at restaurants, retail locations and farmers’ markets throughout Western Washington.
-To learn more about Gothberg Farms, including how cheese is produced, where to buy it and more, visit gothbergfarms.com, or contact Rhonda at firstname.lastname@example.org or 360-202-2436.
+To learn more about Gothberg Farms, including how cheese is produced, where to buy it and more, visit gothbergfarms.com, or contact Rhonda at firstname.lastname@example.org and 360-202-2436.
 You can also follow the farm on Facebook, Instagram and Twitter.